sioaeko/Hackintosh-intel-i7-10700k-Z490-Aorus-Elite-Sonoma/README.md

 ⚠ Notice!
 >We Made New EFI for compatibility MacOS Sonoma/Haeadless System
 >
->The project is no longer supported as the developer no longer owns the hardware, but we may release a test release of EFI for a new OpenCore version in the future.
+>This EFI has been updated by ChatGPT 4o to support Opencore 1.0.0 and is now in the current release
+>
+>The developer no longer has that hardware, so that version has not been tested for operation.
+>If the version doesn't work, you can use the
+>please use the 0.9.5 release of Opencore, which has been verified to work.
 >
 >Have a Happy Hackintosh :D